mina-aq/honeypot_internship/record/README.md

 - sitespeed.io_output : output folder of sitespeed.io containing metrics, HAR files, etc...

-No validation test are done, check the logs if you face a problem.
+No validation tests are done, check the logs if you face a problem.